django-cms/djangocms-link/README.rst

 .. |djangocms| image:: https://img.shields.io/badge/django%20CMS-3.7%2B-blue.svg
     :target: https://www.django-cms.org/

-Updating from version 4 or lower
+Upgrading from version 4 or lower
 --------------------------------

 django CMS Link 5 is a rewrite of the plugin.
 If you are updating from